-Although he was surprisingly replaced in the lineup, Williams said he's not upset about the decision.
+Although he was surprisingly replaced in the lineup after being installed as a starter, Williams said he's not upset about his change in status.

 "Whatever goes on, it's about the team," Williams said.
 "We all play a role.
 The main thing happened, we won.
 It's just how things roll.
 It's a big team picture.
 Everybody is good with that.
 It's a long season, it's a long season."

-The Ravens restructured McKinnie's contract last week, cutting his salary from $3.2 million to $2.2 million.
+The Ravens restructured offensive tackle Bryant McKinnie's contract last week, cutting his salary from $3.2 million to $2.2 million.
 He thought initially that he might make up the lost $1 million through playing-time incentive clauses, but that won't be the case if the Ravens make these changes permanent.